-PuraPly® Antimicrobial Wound Matrix is a native collagen matrix coated with polyhexamethylene biguanide hydrochloride (PHMB) intended for the management of acute and chronic wounds, including partial- and full-thickness wounds, pressure ulcers, surgical wounds, trauma wounds, venous and diabetic ulcers.
+PuraPly® Antimicrobial Wound Matrix is a native, cross-linked ECM plus PHMB antimicrobial barrier intended for the management of acute and chronic wounds including partial- and full-thickness wounds, pressure ulcers, surgical wounds, trauma wounds and venous and diabetic ulcers.

-PuraPly® Antimicrobial Wound Matrix is intended for the management of wounds and as an effective barrier to resist microbial colonization within the dressing and reduce microbes penetrating through the dressing.
+PuraPly® Antimicrobial Wound Matrix is intended for the management of wounds and as an effective antimicrobial barrier to resist microbial colonization within the dressing and reduce microbes penetrating through the dressing.

 PuraPly® Antimicrobial Wound Matrix is indicated for the management of: partial- and full-thickness wounds, pressure ulcers, venous ulcers, diabetic ulcers, chronic vascular ulcers, tunneled/undermined wounds, surgical wounds (donor sites/grafts, post-Mohs surgery, post-laser surgery, podiatric, wound dehiscence), trauma wounds (abrasions, lacerations, second-degree burns, skin tears) and draining wounds.